 And, outside the classroom, learning is put to work through external research projects, professional internships, service learning, and study abroad.

-Many students are engaged through mentored research programs at St. Jude Children’s Research Hospital, the University of Tennessee Health Sciences Center, the Memphis Zoo, and the Minority Health Internship Research Training program.
+Many students are engaged through mentored research programs at St. Jude Children’s Research Hospital, the University of Tennessee Health Sciences Center, the Memphis Zoo, and various other regional institutions.
 Others conduct mentored research with highly qualified CBU faculty members.
 The university offers numerous internship, externship, and co-op opportunities, enabling students to gather valuable real-life experience at many corporations and nonprofits.